Dragonmystic707/exalted-reincarnated/docs/System.md

 generations have devised ways of harming each other.

-Brawl is *generally* performed Unarmed, but weapons that strengthen or reinforce the natural body form–such as brass knuckles, tiger claws, or even spike-tipped boots–are still part of the Brawling Ability.
+Brawl is *generally* performed Unarmed, but weapons that strengthen or reinforce the natural body form--such as brass knuckles, tiger claws, or even spike-tipped boots--are still part of the Brawling Ability.

 #### Sample Specialites